BostonBSD/financials/README.md

 # finhub.io-stock-ticker
+This is a very amature side project, proceed at your own risk!

 Keeps track of personal financial data such as gold/silver prices and stock prices.
 Can also calculate RSI and fetch historical data via Yahoo!

 This application depends upon the following packages: